 The Library is at the heart of Fearnhill School.
-Students can use the Library before school, at break, during lunchtime and after school Monday to Thursday until 4pm (3.15pm on Fridays).
+Students can use the Library before school, at break, during lunchtime and after school Monday to Friday until 4pm.

 The welcoming environment offered to students and staff ensures that the Library is always busy.